 The percentage applicable is 13.07% on benefits for either permanent or temporary disablement but no contribution is due on benefits for assistance by a third person.
-Because in the data, it is not possible to distinguish work-related sickness and disability-benefits, all sickness and disability benefits are treated as the regular category (see paragraph above).
+Because in the data, it is not possible to distinguish work-related sickness and disease and occupational injuries from regular sickness- and disability-benefits, all sickness and disability benefits are treated as the regular category (see paragraph above).
 Thus, the social insurance contributions on occupational injuries and work-related sickness and disease are not implemented.